WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on

 So welcome to my editing desk.

-secondly, and a novelist too.
-I fix failing fiction and ailing
+and a novelist too.
+I fix failing fiction and ailing articles

-articles and help bail out sinking books.
-I donít promise
+and help bail out sinking books.
+I donít promise anything except

-anything except my best, and I offer no guarantees, written or
+my best, and I offer no guarantees, written or implied, except

 come to the right place.

-skills are second to none.
-But I make no offers to "work within
+and skills are second to none.
+But I make no offers to "work

-your budget"ówhich is usually a euphemism for a cut price and
+within your budget"ówhich is usually a euphemism for a cut price

-for, and the last thing you want to do before submitting your
+pay for, and the last thing you want to do before submitting

 So shop around and see what else is on offer.